budacom/conclave-multisig/README.md

 **manager refund**: This contract refunds its 'manager' for the gas used when executing a transaction.
 Since is not posible to know the caller gas limit at runtime, an estimate with less than 1.5% error (for most cases) is used.

+## Flavors

+This contract is provided in three different flavors:

+* `SimpleMultiSig`: The simplest version, intended to be used directly
+* `ManagedMultiSig`: The managed version, intended for a third party to provide deployment and execution of transactions.
+* `ManagedWhitelistedMultiSig`: The whitelisted version, same as the `ManagedMultiSig` but with whitelisting support.

 ## Testing

 To run the tests: